Enes-Kayiklik/Kotlin-Object-Pool-Design-Pattern/README.md

 # Object Pool Design Pattern with Kotlin
-Demonstration of Threade Safe Object Pool Design Pattern using Kotlin language and Coroutine.
+Demonstration of Thread Safe Object Pool Design Pattern using Kotlin language and Coroutine.

 ### Abstract